Marrow-AI/Marrow/posts/marrow_explorer.md

 ### Communicating between a Flask web server and a TensorFlow session thread

 A TensorFlow session has to run in its own thread, independently of the web server.
 However, insofar as the web functions have to wait for GAN's output before returning to the browser, I needed a mechanism for synchronization.
-I opted to use threadsafe [queue](https://docs.python.org/3/library/queue.html) to send requests from Flask's web function to the GAN host, and [asyncio futures](https://docs.python.org/3/library/asyncio-future.html) as a low-level signaling mechanism between GAN and the web functions.
+I opted to use a threadsafe [queue](https://docs.python.org/3/library/queue.html) to send requests from Flask's web function to the GAN host, and [asyncio futures](https://docs.python.org/3/library/asyncio-future.html) as a low-level signaling mechanism between GAN and the web functions.

 The GAN thread loops indefinitely while waiting for queue requests, and it is aware of the main asyncio loop that is running.
 When Flask gets a _generate_ request, it puts a new message in GAN's queue, along with a new _future_ object that is used as the _done_ callback:
 ```